 Foundation Fundraising Events

-In 1984 the Festival of Trees and Lights made its debut in Des Moines, and since that time families and friends of all ages have eagerly awaited this fun-filled event to kick-off the holiday season.
-With beautifully decorated trees, a fun-filled children's area, great shopping, food, entertainment and special events, "Festival" has become a central Iowa tradition.
+In 1984 the Festival of Trees & Lights made its debut in Des Moines, and since that time families and friends of all ages have eagerly awaited this fun-filled event to kick-off the holiday season.
+With beautifully decorated trees, a fun-filled children's area, great shopping, food, entertainment and special events, Festival has become a central Iowa tradition.

 Both the Child Life and Advocacy & Outreach programs are provided to everyone at no cost, and no one is ever turned away for any reason.
 That is why community support of Festival is so important.
-Festival revenue helps ensure these important services are available to all children, including the nearly 40 percent of young patients who are either uninsured or under-insured.
+Festival revenue helps ensure these important services are available to all children.

 Rally Against Cancer | A Benefit For John Stoddard Cancer Center